top of page

 • What can funds be used for and how are they paid?

-Funds can be used for Whole Genome Sequencing (including serology, extraction and bioinformatics), DNA extraction, database uploads, and reference testing.
+Funds can be used for Whole Genome Sequencing (including serology, extraction and bioinformatics), database uploads, and reference testing.
 For WGS and reference testing, funds will typically be paid directly to the laboratory via invoice.
 For database uploads, funds shall be paid directly to the uploader upon confirmation that the upload has occurred.
 Prior to payment, the applicant must verify that the expense has not been paid by other funds.

 • Can funds be requested for “hot” cases or on an expedited basis?